Goal 9: Industries, Innovation, and Infrastructure

 Schmon Tower LINC Project

-The Schmon Tower LINC Project has created more accessible entrances and routes in the building while bringing in natural light from its skylightThe new construction integrates with older parts of the building to create a second storey collaborative learning and innovation space.
+The Schmon Tower LINC Project has created more accessible entrances and routes into the Tower building as well as bringing in increased natural light from its skylightThe new construction was integrated with older parts of the building to create a second storey collaborative learning and innovation space.

 Cool Climate Oenology and Viticulture Institute (CCOVI)